 - I would like to see the crown land on the corner Shoal Bay Rd and Government Rd next to the caravan park developed into a smart parking area.
 Could be developed into a 2 storey car park.
 This would encourage people to park and walk into the shops or the beach.
 This would alleviate a lot of the congestion.
-I would like to see the current parking on the foreshore stay as is so our older residents have close parking facilities for their shopping.
-[Level of support: supportive]

-As long as all reperated income is used to improve the Shoal Bay CRD State. - As long as all generated income is used to improve the Shoal Bay CBD Public Domain [Level of support: very supportive] - Needs clearer business case evidence of costs:benefit equation (inc. net revenue from Nelson Bay precedent + of reaction of visitors to having to pay what amounts to a 'tourist tax'.
-Question logic of free parking for residents of the whole of Pt Stephens (other than political expediency) [Level of support: don't know/unsure/need more information]
+I would like to see the current parking on the foreshore stay as is so our older residents have close - the current parking on the foreshore stay as is so our older residents have close parking facilities for their shopping.
+[Level of support: supportive] As long as all generated income is used to improve the Shoal Bay CBD Public Domain [Level of support: very supportive] Needs clearer business case evidence of costs benefit equation (inc. net revenue from Nelson Bay precedent + of reaction of visitors to having to pay what amounts to a 'tourist tax'.
+Question logic of free parking for residents of the whole of Pt Stephens (other than political expediency) [Level of support: don't know/unsure/need more informatical. information